What is acrylamide?

 Are acrylamide levels regulated?

 In the United States, the FDA regulates the amount of residual acrylamide in a variety of materials that come in contact with food, but there are currently no guidelines on the presence of acrylamide in food itself.
+The FDA plans to issue guidance in the near future for the food industry concerning acrylamide in food.

 The EPA regulates acrylamide in drinking water.
 The EPA established an acceptable level of acrylamide exposure, set low enough to account for any uncertainty in the data relating acrylamide to cancer and effects on nerves.